Brijesh03032001/IntelligentChessGame/README.md

 # Chess Web App [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This is a responsive web app built in React.js that allows users to play chess against each other or against an AI opponent.
 The app is styled with Tailwind CSS and uses an external JavaScript engine for the chess logic.
-The app is online [here](https://elsalvo96.github.io/Chess/).

 ## Installation